doctrine/orm/en/reference/basic-mapping.rst

-This manual usually mentions docblock annotations in all the examples that are spread throughout all chapters, however for many examples alternative YAML and XML examples are given aswell.
+This manual usually mentions docblock annotations in all the examples that are spread throughout all chapters, however for many examples alternative YAML and XML examples are given as well.
 There are dedicated reference chapters for XML and YAML mapping, respectively that explain them in more detail.
 There is also an Annotation reference chapter.